srvrco/getssl/README.md

 copying CA certificate to ssh:server5:/home/yourdomain/ssl/chain.crt reloading SSL services
 ```
+This will (by default) used the staging server, so should give you a certificate that isn't trusted ( by happy hacker).
+Change the server in your config file to get a fully valid certificate.

 Note:   Using DNS validation is still in early stages, and there are a number of issues related to it (for example I tested with cloudflare DNS which wouldn't work and with an "internal boulder sanity check" - https://github.com/letsencrypt/boulder/issues/1391